krateoplatformops/oasgen-provider/README.md

 By following these steps, you should be able to successfully convert an OAS2 document to OAS3 while ensuring the integrity and accuracy of the specification.

+## How to write a WebService
+### Webservice Requirements
+Needs to be documented with OpenAPI Specification (the requirements of this OpenAPI specification are the same reported in ["API Endpoints Requirements" section](#api-endpoints-requirements))

+### Implementation
+Here are some sample implementation written in different programming languages

+- **Java - (Springboot):** [azuredevops-oas3-plugin](https://github.com/krateoplatformops/azuredevops-oas3-plugin) and the relative section in [PipelinePermission OAS](https://github.com/krateoplatformops/azuredevops-oas3/blob/1b04b8d6c289f416d1b7a003fbb2337bd7138658/approvalandchecks/pipelinepermissions.yaml#L23).
+- **Python - (Flask)** [github-oas3-plugin](https://github.com/krateoplatformops/github-oas3-plugin) and the relative section in [Github OAS](https://github.com/krateoplatformops/github-oas3/blob/c25b1c98e9b13efa4a7d1a9b387facc5df963bf8/openapi-webservice.yaml) (search for `/repository/{owner}/{repo}/collaborators/{username}/permission`)

+### Deployment